silingguo/MATH261A-project1/README.md

 # Acknowledgments

-This project repository is based on the template provided by [Peter Gao](https://github.com/peteragao/MATH261A-project-template).
+This project repository is based on the template provided by [Rohan Alexander](https://github.com/RohanAlexander/starter_folder/tree/main).